 To install ASK CLI:

-$ npm install -g ask-cli
+npm install -g ask-cli.

-These commands provide basic functionality for managing skills.
+The following commands provide basic functionality for managing skills.
 To see all of the commands available in ASK CLI, refer to the ASK CLI Reference.

-ask clone [<-s|--skill-id <skill Id>]: Use this command to create a skill project locally by cloning an existing skill.
-This command will clone the entirety of your skill, including the skill manifest, interaction model, and skill service code (if your skill uses AWS Lambda).
-After cloning, you can make changes locally then deploy them easily using the
+- Using this command will create a local skill project directory, then clone an existing skill from the development stage to the local directory.
+This command downloads all parts of the skill, including the skill manifest, interaction model, and skill code (if your skill uses AWS Lambda).
+After cloning, you can make changes locally, then deploy them easily using the

-ask deploy command.
+ask deploycommand.
 For more information, see clone command.

 ask deploy command automatically enables your deployed skill, so you can immediately start testing it on your device or using the ask simulate command.
 You can also use the Alexa Simulator on the Test page of the developer console.